Honolulu Museum of Art

 Scroll to Continue

-Not far from Downtown Honolulu, the Honolulu Museum of Art has been sharing the arts with Hawaii since 1927.
-With a permanent collection of over 38,000 pieces, this is Hawaii's largest general fine-arts museum.
+Not far from Downtown Honolulu, the Honolulu Museum of Art has been sharing the arts with Hawaiʻi since 1927.
+With a permanent collection of more than 60,000 pieces, this is Hawaiʻi's largest general fine-arts museum.

 Stroll from gallery to gallery past open-air courtyards and ponds.
 Explore one of the finest collections of Asian art in the world as well as impressive collections of Western, European and Polynesian art.
 If you feel like seeing a film, visit Doris Duke Theatre, which plays an impressive slate of foreign and independent films.
-After browsing the galleries, take a break and stop at the Pavilion café and have lunch in the beautifully landscaped courtyard.
+After browsing the galleries, take a break to have lunch in the open-air HoMA Cafē or recharge with an energizing drink at the Coffee Bar.

-The Honolulu Museum of Art even mixes a little nightlife with the arts on the last Friday of every month.
-At the monthly ARTafterDARK event, dance and mingle with young professionals and art lovers on a night that looks like an art gallery opening but feels like a block party.
-Browse the extensive exhibits, listen to live music, and grab food and drinks from vendors at the Pavilion Café.
-Each ARTafterDARK event has a fun art- inspired theme, from "Jet Set" (music and art from Japan, Rio and Paris) to “About Face” (Portrait art and 80s music).
+From January to October, the Honolulu Museum of Art even mixes a little nightlife with the arts at its monthly ARTafterDARK event.
+Guests dance and mingle with young professionals and art lovers on a night that looks like an art gallery opening but feels like a block party.
+Browse the extensive exhibitions, listen to live music, and grab food and drinks from vendors at stations throughout the museum.
+Each ARTafterDARK has a fun art-inspired theme, often focusing on an exhibition, and features music and performances.
 Open from 6-9 p.m. on the last Friday of the month, ARTafterDARK is a fun way to experience the museum in a new way.